toralf/tinderbox/README.md

 ```
 The current *stage3* file is downloaded, verified and unpacked.
 Mandatory portage config files will be compiled and few required packages will be installed.
-A backlog is filled up with all rec ent packages in a randomized order.
+A backlog is filled up with all recent packages in a randomized order.
-A symlink is made into *~/run* and the image is started.
+A symlink is made into *~tinderbox/run* and the image is started.

 ### start an image
 ```bash
 start_img.sh <image>
 ```
-Without any arguments all symlinks in *~/run* are processed.
+Without any arguments all symlinks in *~tinderbox/run* are started.

 The wrapper *bwrap.sh* handles all sandbox related actions and starts *job.sh* within that image.